 Related Articles and Topics:

 Research over the past two decades clearly shows a causal link between increased inflammatory markers and depression.
 Genetic variants in the inflammatory-related genes can increase the risk of depression and anxiety.

 It seems like everything that I’ve written about lately has a common thread: melatonin.
 When I started weaving together all those melatonin threads, a big picture was revealed.
 You could say it is a… tapestry of health.

-A good night’s sleep is invaluable – priceless, even – but so many people know the frustration of not being able to regularly sleep well.
-Not getting enough quality sleep can lead to many chronic diseases such as diabetes, obesity, dementia, and heart disease.
+A good night’s sleep is invaluable – priceless, even – but so many people know the frustration of not being able to sleep well regularly.
+Not getting enough quality sleep can lead to many chronic diseases, such as diabetes, obesity, dementia, and heart disease.
 Yes, sleep really is that important!